unixorn/awesome-zsh-plugins/README.md

 * [zeesh](https://github.com/zeekay/zeesh) - Zeesh is a cross-platform Zsh framework.
 It's similar to, but incompatible with, oh-my-zsh.
 It has a modular plugin architecture making it easy to extend.
 It has a rich set of defaults, but is designed to be as lightweight as possible.
 * [zgen](https://github.com/tarjoilija/zgen) - A lightweight plugin manager for ZSH inspired by antigen, but optimized for speed when starting a new shell.
 Can load oh-my-zsh compatible plugins and themes.
 * [zilsh](https://github.com/zilsh/zilsh) - A zsh config system that aims to appeal more to power-users and follow the simplistic approach of vim-pathogen.
-* [zoppo](https://github.com/zoppo/zoppo) - the crippled configuration framework for Zsh.
+* [zoppo](https://github.com/zoppo/zoppo) - The crippled configuration framework for Zsh.
 As an italian saying goes: "chi va con lo zoppo, impara a zoppicare", we realized we were walking with a cripple and are now going to become crippled ourselves.
 * [ztanesh](https://github.com/miohtama/ztanesh) - Improve your UNIX command line experience and productivity with the the configuration provided by ztanesh project: the tools will make your shell more powerful and easier to use.

 Not a framework, but still useful